atroxaper/p6-LogP6/README.md

 `callframe().code.name` in log call block;

-Note that using `%framefile`, `%frameline` or `%framename` in the pattern will slow your program because it requires several `callframe()` calls on each resultative log call;
+Note that using `%framefile`, `%frameline` or `%framename` in the pattern will slow your logging because it requires several `callframe()` calls on each resultative log call;

 ### Async writing